On an Erd\H{o}s-Szekeres Game: Representation of Moves

 In the following sections, we articulate a strategy for winning this permutation game in terms of board shading.
 The strategies for $2 \leq b \leq 4$ exactly match the strategies that were presented in language theoretic terms in \cite{AAAHHMS09} while the strategy for $b=5$ is completely new and extends their results.
+We will show that the empty board is in class $\mathcal{N}$ (i.e., a next-player winning position) when $3 \leq b \leq 5$.
+When $b=2$, whether the empty board is in class $\mathcal{N}$ or class $\mathcal{P}$ (i.e. a next-player losing position) depends on the parity of $a$.